albertomh/DepositDuck-api/README.md

 ### Manage dependencies

-Dependencies are defined in `pyproject.toml`.
+Dependencies are defined in `.in` files in the `requirements/` directory.
-Requirements files with pinned versions live in the `requirements/` directory.
+`.txt` files in that directory list pinned versions.

 ```sh
 # pin base dependencies